Tom P. Madsen

-Tom Paarup Madsen known as Tom P. Madsen (born 24 November 1977) is a former speedway rider from Denmark.
+Tom Paarup Madsen known as Tom P. Madsen (born 24 November 1977) is a former motorcycle speedway rider from Denmark.
+He earned one cap for the Denmark national speedway team.

 Speedway career

 He rode in the top tier of British Speedway riding for Belle Vue Aces during the 2006 Elite League speedway season.
 He began his British career riding for Berwick Bandits in 1999.